Interlake-Saints/the-late-and-great/_posts/2021-10-21-scott-allen-schillinger.md

 Scott was known as Grandpa Scott to nine beautiful grandchildren.
 He had a large extended family and many friends who all loved him dearly.

-Sadly, he passed away suddenly on Sunday, February 2nd, in Post Falls, Idaho.
+Sadly, he passed away suddenly on February 2nd, 2020, in Post Falls, Idaho.
 He was 54 years old.